 Inmates released a female guard on Friday, the national prison system said.
 It was not clear why she was released.

 The overcrowded Valledupar prison, built for 120 inmates, is one of at least eight in Colombia where prisoners have rioted over the past two months to demand better conditions, sentence reductions and the ouster of administrators.

 Guards at many prisons have held work stoppages to protest government plans to replace them with police because of rampant corruption.
 Inmates have smuggled everything from drugs and weapons to lobster and caviar into some prisons.

-The International Red Cross was not involved in direct negotiations, but offered to help implement an eventual agreement to end the crisis, said Adam.
+She said the Red Cross is not involved in direct negotiations, but has offered to help implement an agreement to end the crisis.